Is The Free Trial of FL Studio Good?

 If none of those help, contact Image-Line support.
 They’re usually pretty good about resolving any trial issues.

-The main limitation is that you cannot save projects in the FL Studio demo.
+The main limitations are that you cannot save projects in the FL Studio demo.
 While you can record and arrange full songs, if you close the project or FL Studio it will be lost and cannot be reopened.

 Some other minor limitations include: